The Global Political Youth Movement: A Fight for Rights, Justice, and Democracy

 With a no-holds-barred approach, these protests are outright Anti-“Monarchy” and are a democracy movement entirely.
 These students’ outcries are within an environment with little ability to exercise freedom of expression and amidst the disappearance of citizens, unlawful arrests, and the killing of people who speak out.
 Calling for a new constitution, human rights, and the creation of democracy for the people, the youth are carrying the future of progress of Thailand on their shoulders for themselves as well as the next generations to come.

 In Hong Kong, college-aged students have been fighting for years in direct defiance of nationalism and oppression, and China’s attempts to “absorb” Hong Kong back.
 This absorption would mean loss of freedoms, liberties, and a reduction in the level of sovereignty that generations before them have enjoyed.
 Recently the clock has begun ticking faster, and with the implementation of the security act by China, the tightening of Hong Kong has become increasingly more severe.
 The act is largely viewed as a direct attack on the freedom of speech, and the bravery and participation of the youth opposing the Chinese government’s rule and their claim to Hong Kong show the shifting feelings of responsibility for creating change.
 Students know that no one will come to save them.
 The older generation was unable to fully accomplish an effective change to prevent this situation with their past movements, and the perception of it being a future problem has left it up to the youth to lead.
-This inevitable loss of identity and freedoms has finally reached its boiling point.
+This inevitable loss of identity and freedom has finally reached its boiling point.

-Students are continuing to protest in the streets and in colleges that are being turned into imagery reminiscent of warzones.
+Students are continuing to protest in the streets and in colleges, which are being turned into imagery reminiscent of warzones.
 Even when being attacked by police, tear-gassed, starved of resources, arrested, and forcefully disappeared, they are fighting for democracy and to save any sense of normalcy.
 While opposing the national oppression and loss of rights, liberties, and justice for the people, Hong Kong is calling for democracy and help from international governmental bodies.
 The international community has failed Hong Kong and has left the youth there to fight for their freedom alone.
 The youth of the nation is politically involved and protesting out of desperately trying to hold on to their voice, something that all youth movements can globally resonate with.

 Thailand and Hong Kong are not alone in this global increase in the political participation of the youth.
 Korea’s youth is fighting for gender equality while facing gender violence and the historical absence of women’s rights.
-Back in the western world America’s youth are facing racially charged injustices toward black people, indigenous peoples, and immigrants.
+Back in the Western world, America’s youth are facing racially charged injustices toward black people, indigenous peoples, and immigrants.
 The length of the list is surreal, going on and on, highlighting the truly global nature of this youth movement.
 Under the presence of severe injustice and painfully real threats, the youth are at the frontlines of this new era of political swing and activism.
-What realistic change these countries can expect to accomplish rely heavily on the government’s willingness to adapt and their ability to gain international recognition.
-However, this generation has an unprecedented level of cooperation, access to information, and ability to act afforded to them by the interconnectedness produced by globalization and tools like social media.
+What realistic change these countries can expect to accomplish relies heavily on the government’s willingness to adapt and their ability to gain international recognition.
+However, this generation has an unprecedented level of cooperation, access to information, and the ability to act afforded to them by the interconnectedness produced by globalization and tools like social media.
 While countries globally might be actively working to silence these voices, the youth has never been louder and more organized.
 The question that remains is: what society and world will they create?
 And what will be left for the next generation to change?